Vietnam.vn - Nền tảng quảng bá Việt Nam

 TPO - Astronomers have discovered two active black holes merging at the furthest distance ever, about 900 million years after the Big Bang.
 This is the first time two glowing supermassive black holes have been discovered in the dawn of the universe.

-The cosmic dawn is the period that encompasses the first billion years of the universe.
+The cosmic dawn is the time that encompasses the first billion years of the universe.
 During this period, about 400 million years after the Big Bang, the Epoch of Reionization began, during which light from newborn stars stripped hydrogen of its electrons, leading to a fundamental reshaping of galactic structures.

 “The existence of merging quasars during the Epoch of Reionization has long been predicted.
 Now it is confirmed for the first time,” said study lead author Yoshiki Matsuoka, an astronomer at Ehime University in Japan.